 Gatling Good: The Pepper Grinder doesn't have multiple barrels, has no spinning aside from the crank, and its level 4 upgrade ups the rate of fire to about 500 to 600 rounds per minute?
 If anything it just looks and sounds like a Gatling weapon in action.

-Hair Flip: Usually due to the physics (or Physx as it may be), rigorous movement like wildly mashing directional keys or the shrinking key produces some rather pleasant looking hairplay.
+Hair Flip: Usually due to the physics, rigorous movement like wildly mashing directional keys or the shrinking key produces some rather pleasant looking hairplay.

 Hammerspace: Probably where Alice keeps her weapons, like the Teapot Cannon, the Hobby Horse and the Pepper Grinder.
 There isn't enough space to keep them all in her dress.
 They tend to disappear into thin air once she's finished using them.